10 reasons to visit Stockholm in the winter

 Because we’re way up here in Northern Europe the buildings in Stockholm are built to last.
 Sturdy and solid, the lights of the city illuminate the buildings on the long winter nights, while the winter sun – as brief as it is – allows you to see the craftsmanship in a new way.

-The Sunsets (and sunrises)
+The Sunsets (and Sunrises)

 The sun may only be out for a few hours a day during winter but when it goes down it makes sure you notice.
 Fiery red, gold, and pale blue, with the buildings silhouetted against the sky and the clouds swiftly moving in the background: get your camera ready and prepare to post to Instagram.
 And the sunrises?
 Pink, golden, watery blue – each day brings a new surprise.